junxit/us-congress-bills-114/metadata.md

 - 2015-02-05 — Introduced in House
 - 2015-02-05 — Introduced in House
 - 2015-02-05 — Referred to the House Committee on Energy and Commerce.
+- 2015-02-06 — Referred to the Subcommittee on Energy and Power.
+- 2016-12-06 — Considered under suspension of the rules. (consideration: CR H7190-7192)
+- 2016-12-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+756.
+- 2016-12-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-12-06 — Mr. Olson moved to suspend the rules and pass the bill.
+- 2016-12-06 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7190-7191)
+- 2016-12-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7190-7191)